 The Sheet Society

-The label hit headlines last year due to their covetable '70s-inspired corduroy bedlinen, but if cord isn't your bedroom vibe, the boucle, cotton and waffle options might be the key to transforming your bed into a serious haven.
+The label hit headlines in 2018 due to their covetable ’70s-inspired corduroy bedlinen, but if cord isn't your bedroom vibe, the boucle, cotton and waffle options might be the key to transforming your bed into a serious haven.
 Our pick?
-The heavenly butter hue in the label's cotton collection.
+The peachy tie-dye in the label's cotton collection.

 If you’re the type who struggles to find the time to wash their sheets weekly, hemp might be your saving grace.
 Adelaide’s Good Studios’ 100 per cent hemp bed linen keeps you cool in summer and warm in winter, and as a bonus has antibacterial qualities, so you can leave it longer between washes.
 The hemp is also much more durable than other natural fibres, meaning you won’t have to fork out to replace your sheets any time soon.
-The linen comes in a range of natural and neutral colours such as khaki, terracotta and indigo. goodstudios.com.au
+All of the brand’s hemp linen bed sheets are made to order. goodstudios.com.au

 Another label nailing the environmentally friendly brief is Weft Textiles.
 Its cushions, duvet covers, sheets and pillowcases are made from 100 per cent natural and organic fabrics.
 It also avoids harmful chemicals, dyes and perfumes.
 It was founded by Adelaide-based interior designer Samia Fisher, who was disheartened by the industry and decided to start her own line.
 Products are made from flax linen and hand-spun and woven organic cotton in versatile colours including navy, pink and light grey.